GluuFederation/docs-casa-prod/docs/source/developer/authn-methods/credentials-management.md

 In the [introductory](./index.md#whats-next) page we highligthed the importance of some design points.
 Particularly in the enrollment logic, the following have to be very well-defined before any coding:

-- How a credential will be represented in terms of data for LDAP?
+- How a credential will be represented in terms of data in the database?
 - What parameters of the authentication method have effect on the enrollment process itself?

 Follow the instructions given in [Introduction to plugin development](../intro-plugin.md) to create your first plugin.
 This will require you to setup an environment for development previously.
 Ideally, you should have your first experience with the dummy [Hello-World](../writing-first.md) plugin so that you get acquaintace with the [development lifecycle](../intro-plugin.md#development-lifecycle).